Enet4/nifti-rs/README.md

 let obj = InMemNiftiObject::from_file("myvolume.hdr.gz")?;
 ```

-With the "ndarray_volumes" feature enabled, you can also convert a volume to an [`ndarray::Array`](https://docs.rs/ndarray/0.12.0/ndarray/index.html) and work from there:
+With the `ndarray_volumes` feature enabled, you can also convert a volume to an [`ndarray::Array`](https://docs.rs/ndarray/0.12.0/ndarray/index.html) and work from there:

 ```rust
 let volume = obj.into_volume().into_ndarray::<f32>();